Trans World Airlines, also known as TWA, was a major American airline for most of the twentieth century.

 - 1995: TWA files for bankruptcy protection and completes a second financial reorganization.

 - 2001: TWA files for bankruptcy protection for a third time and is sold to American Airlines.

-- 2003: TWA ceases operations as an LLC owned by American Airlines.
+- 2003: TWA ceases its airline operations as an LLC owned by American Airlines.

 2 Reasons Why TWA Failed

 1. The 1978 Airline Deregulation Act

 The 1978 Deregulation Act increased competition in the airline industry, which TWA couldn’t adjust to.

 2. Financial Mismanagement